 Jeremy – What makes Lancaster cool?
 Lancaster City’s historic architecture is truly world-class.
 I love strolling through Downtown and city neighborhoods taking in the wide array of styles from the colonial period through the Victorian era and into the roaring 1920s when urban life was at its peak.
 Some of the best treasures are found, though, and some its coolest grit is seen, when venturing off onto the unbeaten path and down city alleys—where the undiscovered potential still remains.

-Anne serves on the Lancaster Office of Promotion Advisory Board, Lancaster Bikes and is Vice President of the Board of Trustees for the Adamstown Area Library.
+Anne serves on the Lancaster Office of Promotion Advisory Board and is on the Board of Trustees for the Adamstown Area Library, serving two years as board president.

 Anne – What makes Lancaster cool?
 Lancaster’s church steeples and spires are a real feast for the eyes.
 I enjoy picking out the details of what’s above us.
 If you take the time to study them, you’ll find that there is a lot going on up there.

 Before becoming a part of the Lancaster City Alliance Team Kathlene was active in the Downtown Lancaster community with social media and marketing for merchants and non-profits.
-She has a lifetime of experience as a small business owner and brings that perspective and passion for entrepreneurship to her role in the LCA.
+She has a lifetime of experience as a small business owner and brings that perspective and passion for entrepreneurship to her role at Lancaster City Alliance.

-Kathlene translates her Lancaster-Love through the lens of her camera (which she named Reynaldo); you will seldom see her Downtown without it.
+Kathlene translates her Lancaster-Love through the lens of her camera, you will seldom see her Downtown without it.

 Kathlene – What makes Lancaster cool?
 The rich culinary scene in the City of Lancaster is an extraordinary array of cool places to visit and discover new flavors, exceptional chefs, and stellar food from favorite cafes & restaurants.
 I am able to experience the diversity of cuisines that include: American, African, Asian, Australian, Ethiopian, French, Greek, Irish, Indian, Italian, Jamaican, Latin, Mexican, Nepalese, Thai, Trinidadian and Vietnamese.
 Twice a year I eagerly await Lancaster City Restaurant Week as an opportunity to explore some new cool spot or visit ones that have become old friends.
 It is a deliciously cool way to get to know my second act City!

-Lori serves as team coordinator for Lancaster City Alliance providing administrative support to the President and Vice President.
+Lori serves as Team Coordinator for Lancaster City Alliance providing administrative support to the President.
 She also supports community programs such as the Building On Strength economic development plan, the Downtown Investment District, and Lancaster’s thriving merchant community.

 Prior to joining the Lancaster City Alliance Lori served as General Manager of The Hotel Lancaster and was a partner in the hotel’s revitalization.
 Lori also brings 33 years of experience as the Executive Assistant to the Chairman and CEO of Willow Valley Associates, Inc.